 Finally, some portion of transgender persons wants to attend clubs and other entertainment venues and possibly hook up with other genetic males they meet.
 According to the US Census Bureau, roughly 50% of US adults are unmarried, some by choice and others by circumstance.
 Single adults naturally will seek full adult lives that include sex.
 With only rare exceptions, married adults are not going to be interested in “cruising” for same-sex sexual partners; but many single adults are.
 There is nothing inherently wrong with that; however, it does present more hygiene and safety issues than married people typically face.10

 Among crossdressers, there are literally thousands who are single and bisexual or gay in any large city anywhere in the world.
 (In a city of one-million population, we would expect there to be 4,000 bisexual or gay male-to-female transgender persons — i.e., about 0.4 of 1% of the total population.)
 For those who are single and unattached, socializing with interested men is a common choice.
-I personally have done it; so I can relate to others who have done the same.
-The only real issues are safety and discretion.
-Crossdressers of this group have a different set of concerns from those of the other groups described previously.11
+I can relate to transgender persons in that category.
+The only real issues are safety and discretion.11

 Whether someone is female or male, gay or straight, if they are single and unattached, then having sex outside of committed relationships is likely to be part of their lives.
 Assuming that the people in question don’t have abnormally weak sex drives, the relevant population statistics practically dictate a certain amount of sexual hooking up, which in the US today usually takes place in conjunction with weekend entertainment.12